Norm Loveridge: Marriage and children

 Norm Loveridge married Myrtle Francis Manley on 25 March 1913.
-They had a son, Darrell William (1913-1966), and another son, Raymond Louvain (1915-1921), however Raymond died at just three weeks of age.
+They had a son, Darrell William (1913-1966), and another son, Raymond Louvain (1915-1921), however Raymond died at just six years of age.
 Six years later in 1919 they had a daughter named Veronica Myrtle Elizabeth (1918-1976).

 In 1918 Loveridge was required to serve in the military but he appealed on the grounds of "undue hardship (family reasons)" with the case adjourned until the next sitting of the Wellington Military Service Board.
 Two weeks later they met again and decided to "recommend leave till the January draft".
 As the war ended in November 1918 there was to be no January draft.
 On 5 December 1920 the Loveridges had another son with the birth of Ian James (1921-1945).
 He was killed in World War II on 26 April 1945, aged 25.
 Ian was a wireless operator/air gunner for the RNZAF.
 He was on an aircraft which brought back one of the first groups of freed POWs.
 They had then taken off from Wing, in Buckinghamshire when it hit a tree just after taking off and crashed near Northampton.

 In the early 1920s Norm Loveridge's wife obtained a separation order after he had failed to “maintain his wife”.
 They were then divorced, with Norm remarrying in 1926 to Helen Eliza Woodman (1893-1980).